deadlydog/Set-ProjectFilesClickOnceVersion/ReadMe.md

 # Script Parameters
 * **ProjectFilePath** (required) - Path of the .csproj and .vbproj file to process.

 * **Version** - The Version to update the ClickOnce version number to.
 This version must be of the format Major.Minor.Build or Major.Minor.Build.Revision.
-If provided, the Revision provided will be overridden by the Revision or IncrementProjectFilesRevision parameter if provided.
+The Build and Revision parts will be overridden by the BuildSystemsBuildId and IncrementProjectFilesRevision parameters, if they are provided.

-* **Revision** - The Revision to use in the new Version number.
-This will override the Revision specified in the Version parameter if provided.
+* **BuildSystemsBuildId** - The build system's unique and auto-incrementing Build ID.
+This will be used to generate the Build and Revision parts of the new Version number.
+This will override the Build and Revision specified in the Version parameter, if it was provided.
 This parameter cannot be used with the IncrementProjectFilesRevision parameter.

 * **IncrementProjectFilesRevision** - If this switch is provided, the Revision from the project file will be incremented and used in the new ClickOnce Version.
-This will override the Revision specified in the Version parameter if provided.
+This will override the Revision specified in the Version parameter, if it was provided.

 * **UpdateMinimumRequiredVersionToCurrentVersion** - If this switch is provided, the ClickOnce MinimumRequiredVersion will be updated to match the new Version.
 Setting the MinimumRequiredVersion property forces the ClickOnce application to update automatically without prompting the user.

 # Examples
 Update a project file's ClickOnce version.
 ```
 & .\Set-ProjectFilesClickOnceVersion.ps1 -ProjectFilePath "C:\SomeProject.csproj" -Version '1.2.3.4'